They call them the dog days of August, when it might seem impossible to enjoy yourself in the hot and sticky outdoors of a Long Island summer.

 Beachfest — Port Washington

-Enjoy fun and music on the water in North Hempstead Beach Park.
+Enjoy fun, food, and music on the waterfront in North Hempstead Beach Park.
 FREE

-Wear your best to the children's Victorian tea party.
-Photo courtesy of Walt Whitman Birthplace State Historic Site
+Wear your best finery to the children's Victorian tea party at the Walt Whitman Birthplace State Historic Site.
+Photo courtesy of the site

 Children’s Victorian Tea Party — Melville

-Kids can step back in time in a role-playing activity at the Walt Whitman Birthplace State Historic Site.
+Kids can step back in time in a role-playing activity at the Walt Whitman Birthplace State Historic Site designed to teach social skills and self-esteem.
 Come in period costume if you like, but you must register in advance.